rishav21r/Movie-Review-Sentiment-Analysis/README.md

 ### Descriptive and Distributional Analysis:
 #### Histogram
-*_The histogram plots aim to explore the distribution of four metrics: IMDb Audience Rating, IMDb Professional Rating, RT Audience Rating and RT Professional Rating._*
+*_The histogram plots aim to explore the distribution of four metrics: IMDb Audience Rating (IMDB rating), IMDb Professional Rating (Meta score), RT Audience Rating and RT Professional Rating (Tomatometer rating)._*
 - The IMDb audience rating distribution is right-skewed, with most scores concentrated above 70, while the Rotten Tomatoes audience rating distribution more closely resembles a normal distribution with a wider range.
 This suggests that IMDb users tend to rate films more generously than Rotten Tomatoes users.

 - The IMDb professional rating distribution is approximately normal, peaking at around 80, while the Rotten Tomatoes professional rating distribution is left-skewed, peaking at 100 with a wider spread.
 This indicates that IMDb professionals are more likely to give moderate ratings, while Rotten Tomatoes professionals tend to give more extreme ratings, both high and low.